ibm-cloud-docs/assistant/beta.md

 - Add rich response types to dialog node slot prompts.
 For example, you can display a list of options for a user to choose from as the prompt for the slot.
 See [Adding rich responses to slots](dialog-slots-multimedia).

 - You can test out pubishing your assistant as a \[24\]7.ai chatbot.
 See [Testing a \[24\]7.ai chatbot integration](/docs/services/assistant?topic=assistant-deploy-247ai).

+- Deploy your assistant in minutes.
+Create a web chat integration to generate an HTML script element that you can copy and paste into a page on your website to embed the assistant as a chat widget.
+See [Integrating with your own website](/docs/services/assistant?topic=assistant-deploy-web-chat).

 ## Tell us what you think